Fermat-ORG/fermat-framework/README.md

 ##### 11. Fermat must be inclusive with the current financial system.

-* Banks and financial institutions can write plugins to enable Fermat wallets hold funds in banks and other financial institutions.
+* Banks and financial institutions could write plugins to enable Fermat wallets to hold funds in banks and other financial institutions.
-* Fermat allows it users to move money both through public value transport networks as crypto currency networks and also thwough private or legacy financial networks.
+* Fermat allows its users to move money both from public value transport networks as well as crypto currency networks and also through private or legal financial networks.

 ##### 12. Fermat must be unbanked-people friendly.

 * Multiple logins per device (Device user concept)
 * Crypto banking concept.

-##### 13. Fermat must be portable to multiple OS.
+##### 13. Fermat must be OS agnostic.

 * OSA layer concept (Operative System API).
 * OS dependent UI on top of Fermat concept.